 Your General Home Maintenance Checklist

-Many of the maintenance tips we discuss in this article are applicable during certain times of the year.
+Many of the maintenance tips our home renovation contractors discuss in this article are applicable during certain times of the year.
 We will get to those in a bit.

 For this part of the article, we want to focus on the maintenance tasks you should perform no matter the season.
 As much as possible, these are the maintenance tasks that you should complete monthly.
 Let’s discuss them in greater detail below.